 Section 5 — Decision of Arbitrators or Umpire.
 The decision reached by the arbitrators or, if they disagree, by the umpire shall be final and binding on all parties and not be subject to appeal.

-Article 18 Bylaws
+Article 18.
+Bylaws

 This club shall adopt bylaws that are consistent with the RI constitution and bylaws, with the rules of procedure for an administrative territorial unit, where established by RI, and with this constitution, to give additional provisions for the government of this club.
 The bylaws may be amended as they provide.

-Article 19 Amendments
+Article 19.
+Amendments

 Section 1 — Manner of Amending.
 Except as provided in section 2 of this article, this constitution may be amended only by a majority vote of those voting at the council on legislation.

 Section 2 — Amending Article 2 and Article 4.
 Article 2, Name, and article 4, Locality of the Club, may be amended at any regular club meeting, if a quorum is present, by at least a two-thirds vote of all voting members.
 Notice of the proposed amendment shall be given to each member and the governor at least 21 days before the meeting.
 The amendment shall be submitted to the RI board of directors and becomes effective only when approved.
-The governor may offer an opinion to the RI board of directors about the proposed amendment.
+The governor may offer an opinion to the RI board of directors about the proposed amendment